w3f/General-Grants-Program/grants/speculative/subscript_lang.md

 ## Additional Information

-We expect any deveoper who is interested in AssemblyScript smart contract join us and build efficent framework.
+We expect any developer who is interested in AssemblyScript smart contract join us and build efficient framework.